GBrachetta/Fattoria/README.md

     - For linting (flagging) inappropiate constructs in the CSS file.
 - <a href="https://www.google.com/chrome/">Google Chrome Developer Tools</a>
     - For permanently checking, testing on the fly, identifying issues and controlling device compatibility.
+- <a href="https://www.adobe.com/products/illustrator.html">Adobe Illustrator</a>
+    - To create the logo image.

 # Testing